Ari Handel

-Ari Handel is an American neuroscientist, film producer and writer.
-He is known for co-writing the films Noah and The Fountain with his Harvard Dunster House suitemate Darren Aronofsky and for producing these films along with four other films; The Wrestler, Black Swan, Mother!, and The Whale.
+Ari Handel is a Swiss-born American neuroscientist, film producer and writer.
+He is known for co-writing the films Noah and The Fountain with his Harvard Dunster House suitemate Darren Aronofsky and for producing these films along with four other films: The Wrestler, Black Swan, Mother!, and The Whale.
 He started co-writing the film Noah around 2003.

 Early life and career

 Handel grew up in a Jewish family in Newton, Massachusetts.
 He was born in Zürich, Switzerland, while his father was studying abroad, but he only lived there for about a year.
 Handel had an internship for Nova at WGBH, the Boston PBS station.
 He has a PhD in neurobiology from New York University.
 Torn between science writing and science education, he eventually became a film writer in an attempt to become a better communicator of science.